 BCG treatment causes an immune or allergic reaction in the bladder.
 It has been shown to kill cancer cells on the lining of the bladder.

-BCG treatment can only be given when the bladder is healed from the TURBT and there is no sign of infection or bleeding.
-Normally, BCG is given once a week for six weeks.
-Each time, the patient is asked to hold the drug in the bladder for two hours each time it is administered.
+Normally BCG is given once a week for six weeks.
+The patient is asked to hold the drug in the bladder for two hours each time it is administered.

-There are often side effects form BCG treatment.
+There are often side effects frum BCG treatment.
 Ask your urologist what signs and symptoms to look out for, as well as instructions you should follow after your BCG treatment.